-So far, the United States has conducted three successful tests, but there are doubts about its true ability to stop even a limited ICBM attack.
+A new study sponsored by the American Physical Society has concluded that the United States' systems to intercept intercontinental ballistic missiles (ICBMs) cannot be trusted to counter even a limited nuclear attack and are unlikely to achieve reliability in the next 15 years.
 In the midst of the Russian invasion of Ukraine, the specter of nuclear war looms in the public mind in a way never seen since the Cold War.
 In fact, while the international community is slapping Russia with a series of restrictions and sanctions, it is difficult not to jump into the worst nuclear scenario, particularly given that Russia has the largest arsenal of nuclear weapons in the world.
 What is more alarming is that Russian President Vladimir Putin recently put Russia's deterrent forces, including nuclear weapons, on high alert.

 Many experts agree that this level of threat is unprecedented in the post-Cold War era.
 But given how far computers, drones and laser technologies have come since the Cold War era, one might think that advanced technology could deter a nuclear weapons threat.
 In fact, in 1983, President Ronald Reagan announced the start of a program mockingly called Star Wars by critics, by which the United States could protect itself from strategic ballistic nuclear weapons in space.
 Engineers have been grappling with this question for decades.

 However, strangely enough, and despite monumental advances in physics, computer science and A. I., over the past four decades, the engineering problem of missile interception has not yet been resolved.
 But Wells pointed out that such a thing is certainly physically possible.
 There is no theorem that says 'you can't achieve missile defense', he added.